Bucking Ergonomics | Hearth.com Forums Home

 Click here to return to the Main Saw page

 Click on a question below to go to the answer, or scroll down.
-If you don't see your question, and you can't find the information elsewere on the website, please let us know.
+If you don't see your question, and you can't find the information elsewhere on the website, please let us know.
 You can send an email to sales@6kproducts.com.

 What is the horsepower of the different models?